swavafup/smartbookai/README.md

  <p>We employ organizational, technical, and administrative safeguards to secure your personal information.
 Access to information is restricted to employees, agents, and representatives who need it.</p>

  <h2>Internet Technologies</h2>
- <p>We use internet technologies like cookies, tags, and web beacons for various purposes, as described in detail in the section titled "HOW MILESTONE LAB USES THE PERSONAL INFORMATION IT COLLECTS."</p>
+ <p>We use internet technologies like cookies, tags, and web beacons for various purposes, as described in detail in the section titled "HOW S&S FOUNDATION USES THE PERSONAL INFORMATION IT COLLECTS."</p>

  <h2>How Milestone Lab Uses the Personal Information It Collects</h2>
  <p>We use the collected personal information to recognize you, perform analytics, understand customer needs, and improve our products and services.
 Legal bases for processing include legitimate business purposes and consent.</p>